awesome5team/General-Resources-Box/md/brand_graph.md

 ###### <a name="bootstrap-toggle">bootstrap toggle</a>

 It's not include in bootstrap or bootstrap-tpls, so you have to download and import the bootstrap-toggle before use.
-After than you can delcare the input element as text input and bind on/off events on it.
+After than you can delcare the input element as checkbox input with data-toggle attribute and bind on/off events on it.

 */brand_graphp/web/views/components/forceComponent.html*